Project

 I wasn't search for tutorials how to scan this exotical standard used in 3 countries in world, but maby there is.

-Updated by Alan Z. over 3 years ago
+Updated by Alan Z. almost 4 years ago

 The ATSC3.0 (HEVC) is a new OTA standard in the US (as of February 2021), that supports up to 4K resolutions.
 There are already some stations available, that use it.